AndroidPatch/APatchDocs/docs/install.md

 fastboot reboot
 ```

-### Directly Flashing
+### Directly flashing

-The LATEST version of APatch supports directly flashing via third-party Recovery for example TWRP.
+The LATEST version of APatch supports directly flashing via third-party Recovery; for example, TWRP.

 ::: warning
-Directly Flashing is firstly introduced at version `10888` and earlier version of APatch do NOT support this method.
+Directly flashing is firstly introduced at version `10888` and earlier version of APatch do **NOT** support this method.
 :::

-Change the suffix name of APatch manager file(.apk) to `.zip`.
+Change the suffix name of APatch Manager file (.apk) to `.zip`.
 For example:

 ```
 [username@localhost Demo] $ ls